jon-jacky/Piety/editors/edsel.md

 shows the *current line* (also called *dot*) in the current buffer, where text is inserted and changed.

-There are commands to add windows, delete windows, and change the current window.
+There are commands to add windows, delete windows, change the current window, and change window sizes:

 - **o2** creates a new window by spliting the current window.
 Initially both windows show the same contents.
 The upper window is the current